-Elba was settled in the mid 1800's, mostly by German immigrants.
-It became a town in 1871 & was named by Frederick Kueck after the island that Napoleon Bonaparte was exiled to, because they were both considered to be a "vast wilderness" at the time.
-Frederick donated some of his land for a train station on the Cleveland & Marietta Railway.
+Elba was settled in the mid 1800s, mostly by German immigrants.
+It became a town in 1871 & was named by Frederick Kueck (1817 - 1876) after the island that Napoleon Bonaparte was exiled to, because they were both considered to be a "vast wilderness" at the time.
+Frederick donated land for a train station on the Cleveland & Marietta Railway.
 He also operated a general store at the Elba Station depot & was the first postmaster.
-The town had three general stores at it's peak & most of the residents either worked in local coal mines or were farmers.
+The town had three general stores at its peak & most of the residents either worked in local coal mines or were farmers.
 The post office ran from 1871 - 1984.

-Elba was originally located on U.S. Highway 21 but that changed when Interstate 77 was built nearby.
-Some stretches of U.S. 21 were abandoned & Elba ended up on Ohio Rt.
-821. The initial population decrease occurred during that time as Elba lost it's train station & travelers passed it by on I-77 because it didn't run through the town.
-The second demise that Elba faced was a series of several floods.
+Elba was originally located on US Hwy 21, but that changed when I-77 was built nearby.
+Some stretches of US 21 were abandoned & Elba ended up on SR 821.
+Its initial population decrease occurred as Elba lost its train station & travelers passed it by on I-77.
+The second demise that Elba faced was a series of floods.
 The first & worst of those was in 1998 when it rained over 13 inches in a single day & the banks of Duck Creek severely flooded.
 Two more floods ravaged Elba in 2004 in one week & the last one happened just four months later in 2005.

-The Elba Community Church, the Castle Hall of the Knights Of Pythias, & several other homes & buildings sit abandoned on Rt.
-821. The town population is currently the smallest it has ever been.
+Elba Community Church, the Castle Hall of the Knights Of Pythias, & several other homes & buildings sit abandoned on SR 821.
+The town population is currently the smallest it has ever been.
 A lot of the land & buildings were purchased by the government to be demolished, but not much of that has happened yet.
-Frederick Kueck was buried in the Mound Cemetery in Marietta, OH with some of his family members.
+Frederick Kueck was buried in Mound Cemetery in Marietta with some of his family members.

-Thanks to group member Chelssie Hanson for providing the lead & a lot of the info about Elba, OH!
+Thanks to group member Chelssie (Thompson) Hanson for providing listing lead & most of the info on Elba!